Control Center is a suite of useful shortcuts and buttons. It’s a quick way to access various apps, features, and settings that are often hidden away.

 It’s also possible to use the LED light on the back of the device as a flashlight.
 Simply tap the flashlight icon in Control Center to turn the LED on to help find your way in the dark.
 Return to Control Center to turn it off again.

 It’s also possible to bring up even more options by pressing and holding on a Control Centre button.
-For example, long-pressing the Do Not Disturb (crescent moon) button allows you to quick-schedule Do Not Disturb mode for a set time instead of simply toggling it on or off.
+For example, long-pressing the Wi-Fi or Bluetooth buttons gives you quick access to lists of items you’d usually have to delve into the Settings app to find.
 It’s worth trying this long-press trick for yourself as there are lots of hidden settings to be found!

 When you’re done, you can close Control Centre by simply swiping it away again.